paszu/3DSRepo/Part-5-(arm9loaderhax).md

 If everything has gone according to plan, arm9loaderhax will be installed to your device, your EmuNAND will have been copied to your SysNAND, and you will no longer need EmuNAND.
 You can now reboot and your device should automatically launch into CFW SysNAND.

 You will no longer be able to boot without the SD card in, that is normal
+You will now boot a Custom Firmware based SysNAND by default
 You can now hold A on boot to launch any updater bins Delebile releases in the future
 You can now hold X on boot to launch Decrypt9, a full featured NAND tool
-You can now hold L on boot to boot into SysNAND